irleo/Surevice/README.md

 E-Commerce Website, specifically for home services.
+Strictly for academic use